Astrid (Antwerp premetro station)

 Astrid is a station in the Antwerp premetro network that was opened on April 1, 1996.
 The station lies directly under the Koningin Astridplein on the Gemeentestraat side.
 The station is one of the two premetro stations in Antwerp servicing passengers from Antwerp Central Station, the other being Diamant, which lies to the south of Astrid.
-It is served by tram lines 8 and 10, who both terminate in this station.
+It is served by tram lines 8 and 10.
+Line 8 terminate in this station.